-Infection Of The Uterus In Dogs and Cats
+Infection of the Uterus in Dogs and Cats

-A Pyometra is an urgent and serious medical condition that occurs in intact, female dogs (un-spayed).
+A Pyometra is an urgent and serious medical condition in intact female dogs (un-spayed).
 The term pyometra comes from the Latin “pyo” meaning pus, and “metra” meaning uterus.
 That’s exactly what a pyometra is, an infected, pus-filled uterus.
-I know it sounds gross and it is.
-It is also very serious but treatable if caught early.
+This is not only as gross as it sounds, but also very serious.
+However, it is treatable if caught early.
 By one estimation, as many as 25% of intact female dogs will develop a pyometra during their lifetime.

-Patients with open pyometras will have a bloody to pus-like discharge from their vulva, in a closed pyometra, no discharge will be present.
-In addition, many dogs with a pyometra will drink a lot of water and urinate more frequently.
-This occurs because a common bacteria implicated in causing a pyometra, E. Coli, will cause changes in the kidneys that result in increased drinking and Urination.
-Other signs that may be noted at home include lethargy, not eating, and vomiting.
+Patients with open pyometras will have a bloody to pus-like discharge from their vulva; in a closed pyometra, no discharge will be present.
+Many dogs with a pyometra will drink a lot of water and urinate more frequently.
+This happens because a common bacteria implicated in causing a pyometra, E. Coli, will cause changes in the kidneys, resulting in increased drinking and Urination.
+Other signs which may be noted at home include lethargy, not eating, and vomiting.

-Jeffrey Stupine VMD
+Jeffrey Stupine V.M.D.